 European dining in Dartmouth

-Named after the Puglian town of his ancestors, Andria is where the talented chef turns his memories and food experiences into unconventional tasting menus and a daily line‑up of carefully crafted small plates.
-Presentation is clean, simple and designed to let bold flavours shine.
+Named after the Puglian town of Luca’s ancestors, Andria is where the talented chef turns his memories and food experiences into unconventional tasting menus and a daily line‑up of carefully crafted small plates.
+Presentation is clean, simple and designed to let bold fl avours shine.

-The pleasing food is accompanied by a great playlist, relaxed atmosphere and top‑notch wines which include an impressive selection available by the glass.
+Fabulous food is complemented by a lively playlist, relaxed atmosphere and great wines which include an impressive selection by the glass.